 I haven't tried these, but Zymox also has Zymox Topical Pet Cream and Zymox Pet Spray, which both seem to have positive reviews on amazon.
 So if you're not inclined to shampoo your cat, then you may want to try one of those to help clear up your cats skin infection.

 One last thing, if you have an indoor cat (or mainly indoor cat), and have rugs in your house, make sure you vacuum your entire house, clean your sheets and wash your cats bedding (all regularly), due to the fact that the cat patchy hair loss problem could be caused by Dust mites in your carpets or bedding.
-I would highly recommend you have your carpets cleaned professionally, or consider getting a Hoover Carpet cleaner and do them your self to remove the dust and grime.
+If possible, you may want to have your carpets cleaned professionally, or consider getting a Hoover Carpet cleaner and do them your self to remove the dust and grime.
 If your cat throws up a lot and they've never been completely washed, aside from spot cleanup, then having your own carpet cleaner that you can use anytime to clean your carpets is probably the way to go.
 Update: 7-25-2013: I finally ended up buying the Hoover Power Scrub Deluxe Carpet Washer, FH50150 to wash my carpets, and I'm amazed at how well it washed and cleaned my beige colored carpets.
 They look so much newer and I can tell the carperts are now way cleaner.
-In one use, I can say the carpet cleaner paid for itself, just wish I had thought of getting it years ago.
+In one use, I can say the carpet cleaner paid for itself.
 UPDATE: 9-7-2014: I've since washed my carpets completely twice, and since doing so, my cat has not had any noticable hair loss.
-So in conclusion, I think the dust / carpets could have been a main contributor of the issue.
+So in conclusion, it's possible the dust / carpets could have been a contributor of the skin issue.